Mitsubishi Ducted Electric Cooling and Heating Systems Reviewed: Pros, Cons, Top Picks

 MVZ Residential and PVA Commercial Ducted Air Handlers

 Capacity ranges from 12,000 to 42,000 BTU cooling.
 So these air handlers support MXZ outdoor units with matching capacity.
-The largest outdoor units cannot be used with these air handlers.
-But they must support multiple small ducted indoor units.
+The largest outdoor units cannot be used with these air handlers, but they must support multiple small ducted indoor units.

 All large air handlers have 3-speed fans that start on low and get faster as the system heats up or cools.
 They slow again toward the end of the cycle.
 All types of controls - wall-wired, wall-wireless, handheld and smartphone/app – are supported.